kalmhq/docs/docs/install-local-kind.md

 ---
-title: "Install Kalm On Kind"
+title: "Install Kalm on Kind"
 ---

 ## Install Kind

 Kind is a tool for running local Kubernetes clusters using Docker container “nodes”.
-If you are using Kind for the first time, please checkout its [official website](https://kind.sigs.k8s.io/docs/user/quick-start/) to get basic information and go through the installation process.
+If you are using Kind for the first time, please checkout its [official website](https://kind.sigs.k8s.io/docs/user/quick-start/) to get basic information and go through their installation process.

 ```
 brew install kind